 How Can You Help?

-By educating yourself and others about the dangerous and costly mistakes that negatively impact our sewer systems and our treatment plants.
+You can help by educating yourself and others about the dangerous and costly mistakes that negatively impact our sewer systems and our treatment plants.
 Even items labeled as flushable can clog pipes, tangle pumps and result in costly sewer backups at your home and in city mainlines.